 Students and public using dental health clinic

-Register with the NHS
+Register for NHS services

 It's important to get registered to be able to access local health services